matteoredaelli/proloGraph/README.md

 proloGraph
 ==========

-A demo for a REST server developed in prolog
+A demo for a REST server developed in prolog reading facts from a CSV file

 # Usage